807502278/ComfyUI-3D-MeshTool/README.md

 **Partially referenced from everyone's plugins, if there is any inconvenience, please leave a message, and I will promptly remove the corresponding code.
 For new features or suggestions, please provide feedback.**

+Note: If the node name has been changed (after update), if there is this old node in the workflow, it will turn red.
+A new one needs to be created and connected again.

 **Update**:
 - `3d_meshtool` #2024-0705
     - `Array`  # Arrays can perform batch operations on certain properties, such as the of zero123, image batches, creating certain increments, etc.